-Alternative or private loans are available to creditworthy borrowers to meet the cost of a University of Maryland Global Campus education after other sources of aid have been depleted or when federal loan limits have been reached.
+Alternative or private loans are available to creditworthy borrowers to meet the cost of a University of Maryland Global Campus education after other sources of aid have been depleted, or when federal loan limits have been reached.
+It is strongly recommended that you exhaust all federal, state and institutional funding options before borrowing a private loan.
+Federal student loans offer many benefits, such as fixed interest rates, no credit check, and several repayment and loan forgiveness options.
 Alternative student loans usually have higher interest rates than federal loans.
 Please note that some lenders may cover additional educational expenses including previous college balances.

-Before applying for an alternative student loan, a student should apply for financial aid, including the Federal Direct Student Loan.
-If the student has applied for aid as a dependent student, his or her parent can apply for a Federal Direct Parents Loan for Undergraduate Students, known as PLUS.
-If additional funds are needed, the student can apply for a private alternative student loan in an amount up to the cost of attendance minus any other financial aid the student will receive for the loan period.
+Before applying for an alternative student loan, a student should first file the FAFSA to determine eligibility for all other forms of financial aid.
+If the Financial Aid Office receives a private loan certification for a student who does not have a current year FAFSA on file, the Financial Aid Office will contact that student via phone and email to encourage filing the FAFSA.
+If additional funds are still needed, the student can apply for a private alternative student loan in an amount up to the cost of attendance, minus any other financial aid the student will receive for the loan period.

 Note: UMGC does not endorse any specific lender or group of lenders.
 The application for an alternative student loan is made directly through the lending institution.
 As a part of this process, UMGC Financial Aid must certify enrollment and other information for the student borrower.